Skip to Content

 Good communication and interpersonal skills are necessary to promote efficient function of the team.
 The resident will be expected to communicate their findings and recommendations to the appropriate clinician(s).

-This is a required six-week learning experience designed to teach residents how to apply pharmaceutical care as an integrated member of a patient aligned care team (PACT) within the primary care clinics at VA Salt Lake City’s main campus, or if available, at the West Valley or Ogden Community Based Outpatient Clinics (CBOC)
+This is a required six-week learning experience designed to teach residents how to apply pharmaceutical care as an integrated member of a patient aligned care team (PACT) within the primary care clinics at VA Salt Lake City’s main campus.

 During the experience, residents are directly involved in the development and monitoring of medication treatment regimens for patients, with emphasis placed on the independent assessment and development of pharmaceutical care plans for Veterans with chronic diseases.
 Focused areas for clinical experience include: diabetes care, hypertension, hyperlipidemia, hypothyroidism, chronic kidney disease, gout, mental health and tobacco abuse.

-The VA Critical Care Rotation is with one of two preceptors in SICU or MICU.
+The VA Critical Care Rotation is with one of two preceptors in the surgical intensive care unit (SICU) or medical intensive care unit (MICU).
 Each location has unique learning experiences that will be slightly different.
 The critical care rotation is a required four-week learning experience for the pharmacy practice resident.

 The resident will participate in the provision of pharmaceutical care to acute care patients admitted to the MICU or SICU.
 The MICU and SICU share the same space but have distinct rounding services.
 The MICU service consists of an attending, fellow, three residents, three intern physicians and a clinical pharmacist.
 The SICU is a team that consists of an attending, midlevel provider, and clinical pharmacist.